-FACES hosts eight Super Saturday academies for Title I schools during the academic school year.
-These academies provide an opportunity for families to visit community locations, learn together as they engage in hands-on activities, and gain valuable strategies to continue learning at home.
-Announcements of the eight Super Saturday academies are posted on faces.ccsd.net.
+FACES hosts Super Saturday academies throughout the academic school year.
+The academies will be virtual and in-person events, and all schools are encouraged to participate.
+Super Saturday academies provide an opportunity for families of all ages to visit community locations, engage in hands-on activities, gain valuable at-home learning strategies, and connect to District and community resources.
+Announcements of the Super Saturday academies are posted on faces.ccsd.net.

 For more information about family activities in support of student achievement, contact the FACES Department at 702-799-0303 or faces@nv.ccsd.net.
-Information is also available on the FACES website at faces.ccsd.net or on several social media platforms, including the FACES pages on Facebook, Twitter, and Instagram.
+Information is also available on the FACES website at faces.ccsd.net or on several social media platforms, including the FACES pages on Facebook, Twitter, Instagram, and YouTube.

-Indian Education Opportunities Program
+Indian Education Department